ivanleongwm/fe_assignment/README.md

 Take home project tips
 1. set up virtual environment (with dependencies installed)
 2. triple check code to submit (instructions to set everything up)
-3. Focus on solving the code problem first and optimise later
+3. Focus on solving the core problem first and optimise later
 4. Add additional features if time permits
 5. If you have any questions please clarify instead of being instantly rejected when it fails the test case
 6. Small write up on design decisions, and potential improvements